Homeschooling in the United States: Washington

-The tests are confidential and only the parent receives a copy.
-The Washington Homeschooling Organization (WHO) keeps a list of the individuals who may administer the tests, or non-test evaluation.

-Both the tests and results are required to be kept per RCW 28A.200.010 but does not specify in what form they be kept (Original or photocopy), they are not required by any state agency and parents do not have to share them.
-However, the records can, and probably will be requested by a school administration if the parents later decide to enroll their children in formal schooling.
+Both the tests and results are required to be kept per RCW 28A.200.010 but does not specify in what form they be kept.
+Records can be requested by a school administration if the parents later decide to enroll their children in formal schooling.
 The state requires immunization records in accordance with law, and requests that further records be kept on instructional and educational activities.

-To start homeschooling parents must annually file a Declaration of Intent to Provide Home Based Instruction RCW 28A.200.010 and be state qualified to homeschool (RCW 28A.225.010).

-Curricula and assessments
+Curricula and state resources

 Curriculum requirements vary from state to state.
-Some states require homeschoolers to submit information about their curriculum or lesson plans.
-Other states (such as Texas) just require that certain subjects be covered and do not require submission of the curriculum.
-Still others, such as North Carolina, view homeschools as a type of private school, affording each homeschool the freedom to choose the curriculum appropriate for its students.
 While many complete curricula are available from a wide variety of secular and religious sources, many families choose to use a variety of resources to cover the required subjects.
-In fact, it is not uncommon for a homeschooled student to earn a number of college credits from a 2- or 4-year college before completing the 12th grade.

 Some states offer public-school-at-home programs.
-These online or virtual, public schools (usually charter schools) mimic major aspects of the homeschooling paradigm, for example, instruction occurs outside of a traditional classroom, usually in the home.
-However, students in such programs are truly public school students and are subject to all or most of the requirements of other public school students.
-When parents enroll their children in such a program, they effectively surrender control over the curriculum and program to the public school, although a casual observer might think they are homeschooling.
+These online or virtual public schools may follow major aspects of the homeschooling paradigm, for example, instruction occurs outside of a traditional classroom, usually in the home.
 Some public-school-at-home programs give parents leeway in curriculum choice; others require use of a specified curriculum.

-Full parental or student control over the curriculum and program, however, is a hallmark feature of homeschooling.
-Taxpayers pay the cost of providing books, supplies, and other needs, for public-school-at-home students, just as they do for conventional public school students.
-The U.S. Constitution's prohibition against establishing religion applies to public-school-at-home programs, so taxpayer money cannot lawfully be used to purchase a curriculum that is religious in nature.
+Full parental or student control over the curriculum and program is a large motivation for homeschooling.
+School-at-home programs are taxpayer-funded, covering the cost of providing books, supplies, and other needs, for public-school-at-home students just as conventional public school students.
+The U.S. Constitution's prohibition against establishing religion applies to public-school-at-home programs, so state appropriated funds cannot be used for purchasing religious materials.